December 14, 2022

 March 26, 2019

 Portfolio forecasting, as you know, requires vast amounts of historical data.
-Power BI by itself does not have the ability to store so much data.
+Power BI by itself, cannot store so much data.
 So, when using it to “predict the future,” you might need to equip yourself with some storage for data.
 You can go either set up a database or use FluentPro DataMart Cloud.
 In the second case, the data can be constantly streamed to the Datamart, then be “pulled” to Power BI for forecasting.

 Forecasting in Power View is based on a proven effective model for prediction called “exponential smoothing.”
 More than one method has been developed for the analysis of time series.
 They differ depending on whether the data is strongly seasonal or has no seasonality, contains “surprises” or irregular peaks, and even how much “noise” you’ve got in your data.
 “Exponential smoothing” has an excellent track record in academia and business.
 It has the advantage of suppressing noise and “surprise” variation that can distort the model.
 But it still allows you to keep up with the trends.